ebordenave/web102_prework/README.md

 Describe any challenges encountered while building the app.
 <ul>
     <li>A Challenge I faced while creating this app was regarding the password keys.
-The instructions would say "n" number of characters, where as my passwords didn't always meet that count which made me unsure if I had the correct answer.
+The instructions would say "n" number of characters, whereas my passwords didn't always meet that count which made me unsure if I had the correct answer.
     </li>
 </ul>